datumforge/datum/README.md

 On top of this powerful core we also have an incredible amount of pluggable, extensible services:
 - Authentication: we today support password, OAuth2 / Social login providers (Github, Google), Passkeys as well as standard OIDC Discovery flows
 - Multi-factor: built-in 2FA mechanisms, TOTP
-- Authorization: extensible and flexbile permissions constructs via openFGA based on Google Zanzibar
+- Authorization: extensible and flexible permissions constructs via openFGA based on Google Zanzibar
 - Session Management: built-in session manaagement with JWKS key validation, encrypted cookies and sessions
 - Robust Middleware: cache control, CORS, Rate Limiting, transaction rollbacks, and more
-- Queing and Scheduling: Task management and scheduling with Marionette
+- Queuing and Scheduling: Task management and scheduling with Marionette
 - External Storage Providers: store data in AWS S3, Google GCS, or locally
-- External Database Providers: Leverage Turso, or other PostgreSQL / SQLite compatabile vendors and libraries
+- External Database Providers: Leverage Turso, or other PostgreSQL / SQLite compatible vendors and libraries
 - Data Isolation and Management: Heirarchal organizations and granular permissions controls